 calor init --ai claude

-For OpenAI Codex CLI (guidance-based):
+For OpenAI Codex CLI (project hooks and MCP):

 Bash